 Data Quality & Preprocessing

 After determining data requirements, the next focus is ensuring data quality and preprocessing.
 Clean, accurate, and well-structured data is essential for AI success.
-Advancements in data wrangling tools and automated data preprocessing pipelines have made it faster and more efficient to prepare large datasets, significantly reducing the time and effort involved
+Advancements in data wrangling tools and automated data preprocessing pipelines have made it faster and more efficient to prepare large datasets, significantly reducing the time and effort involved.

 Data Storage & Access